 If you are selling goods to other VAT registered businesses then this is zero rated.
 However you must obtain the customer VAT number and include this on your sales invoice.
 You can verify a VAT number for any VAT registered business using the VIES Service.
 You will need to obtain evidence of removal from the UK within 3 months, but most likely you will either dispatch the goods by post (in which case use form “Certificate for posting goods form 132”, or ask the Post Office for a certificate of posting) or courier who should give you either an airways bill number or a customs dispatch pack receipt copy.

 You may import your goods from another EU country, in which case the reverse of the above will apply, in that you will need to provide your supplier with your VAT number in order to obtain zero rating.
 However, although zero rated this does not mean that no VAT is applicable.
 You are then required to account for the VAT that you would otherwise have paid your supplier, had they been in the UK.
 You include this on your VAT return as sales or output VAT in box 2 of your return as if you had made the sale.
 You also then reclaim the VAT on the same return.
-Whilst this normally has no impact on the VAT you will be HMRC, since the two entries cancel themselves out, this will not always be so (for example in a partially exempt business).
+Whilst this normally has no impact on the VAT you will be paying to HMRC, since the two entries cancel themselves out, this will not always be so (for example in a partially exempt business).
 The value of the purchases also goes in box 9 of your return.
 Similarly if you make B2B supplies within the EU the value of that sale goes in box 8 of your return.

 The place of supply of services rules include general or default rules, but inevitably there are exceptions.
 For sales to consumers (“B2C”) the general rule is that the place of supply is where the supplier belongs, irrespective of where the customer is located.
 The sale is therefore subject to UK VAT.